Applying for Community Impact Grants

-Access to health care- provide quality care to those lacking access to sufficient coverage
+Access to quality healthcare: Provide quality care to those lacking access to sufficient coverage

-Healthy beginnings and quality of life- helping provide and educate the community of the resources available for prenatal care, parenting skills, and early childhood needs
+Healthy beginnings & quality of life: Provide and educate the community of the resources available for prenatal care, parenting skills and early childhood needs

-Creating healthy lifestyles- helping aging clients and those with medical issues maintain safe, independent living or improve their quality of life
+Creating healthy lifestyles: Help aging clients and those with medical needs maintain safe, independent living or improve their quality of life

-Supplemental nutrition and feeding- make nutritious food available to support the health and well-being of the chronic hungry
+Nutrition and food services: Make nutritious food available to support the health and well-being of the chronic hungry

-Disaster preparedness/relief- coordinate with disaster relief organizations and local emergency planners to develop recovery plans and assist in provide unmet needs
+Disaster relief and emergancy planning: Coordinate with disaster relief organizations and local emergency planners to develop recovery plans and assist in the provision of resources to meet unmet needs

-Shelter for individuals and families experiencing domestic violence- provide safe housing and basic needs for victims of domestic violence
+Protection from domestic violence- Provide safe housing and basic needs for individuals and families experiencing and leaving situations of domestic violence